vasemkin/mvp-ecom/README.md

 This will generate an RTK Query api client with hooks.
 For additional scripts navigate to root `package.json`

-The site is running at `http://localhost:3000`.
+The site is running at `http://localhost:4200`.
 Reload the page once to see the effects.
 Hot Reloading supported afterwards.
 Open the source code and start editing!

+The api is available at `http://localhost:4200/api/` Swagger UI is served at `http://localhost:4200/api/docs/`

 ## Architecture